Dorothywimberly/Unicorn_Companies/README.md

 https://github.com/Dorothywimberly/Unicorn_Companies/blob/main/Top_ROI_Unicorn.csv

 2. How long does it usually take for a company to become a unicorn?
 Has it always been this way?
-Year the company was founded- Would be fould under the Year_Founded coulmn.
+Year the company was founded- Would be found under the Year_Founded column.
 When the Company became a unicorn- Would be found under the Date_Joined.
 Find how long it takes for a company to become a Unicorn.
 * Date_Joined - Year_Founded = Years to join
 * Remove any year joined that come out to be a negative value.
 * List by year Founded.